Shetland in Autumn for birders

 Day 2: Sunday – Unst

 From our North Mainland base, we have opportunities to explore a wide area and plan to visit Unst at least once.
 With a tundra-like landscape and limited cover, the island promises good birdwatching, has a growing reputation for rarities and is well covered by visiting birders despite its large size.
 Travelling first through the island of Yell, we plan the day around the ferries and take in any special birds there en route, recent delights including Swainson’s Thrush, Melodious Warbler and American Golden Plover.
 Once on Unst we investigate beaches and bays, gardens and plantations for migrants.
-Birds often seem out of place - we have seen more than one Long-eared Owl, Water Rail and Woodcock in bizzarre circumstances next to a stone wall!
+Birds often seem out of place - we have seen more than one Long-eared Owl, Water Rail and Woodcock in bizarre circumstances next to a stone wall!
 All habitats offer potential, and even the smallest patch of cover can provide shelter and food for passerines!
-In the right conditions we may encounter large numbers of pipits, thrushes, flycatchers, chats, finches and warblers.
-Heatherlea groups have certainly enjoyed some great days birding on Unst in the past, among our recent highlights we have seen River, Lanceolated and Blyth’s Reed Warbler, Richard’s, Olive-backed and Red-throated Pipit, Red-breasted Flycatcher, Bluethroat and Woodchat Shrike.
+In the right conditions we may encounter good numbers of pipits, thrushes, flycatchers, chats, finches and warblers.
+Heatherlea groups have certainly enjoyed some great days birding on Unst in the past, and haing seen River, Lanceolated and Blyth’s Reed Warbler, Richard’s, Olive-backed and Red-throated Pipit, Red-breasted Flycatcher, Bluethroat and Woodchat Shrike on recent tours.

 Day 3: Monday – North-west Mainland

-Day 4 & 5: Tuesday & Wednesday - South Mainland
+Day 4: Tuesday – Birding in the South Mainland Valleys

 Day 6: Thursday – Another Island or even back to Unst